danomatika/PdParty/doc/PdParty_User_Guide.md

     - **WebDAV**

-        1. Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems.
+        1. Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems using the address below the WebDAV controls on the Start Screen.
+If you're using OSX or Linux on a local network, the *.local address should work, otherwise use the ip address (#.#.#.#).

             *  **Mac OSX**: Finder can mount WebDAV server folders: Go->Connect to Server… CMD+K. Login as a Guest: